MrHedmad/kerblam/docs/src/manual/run.md

 "input.csv" = "test_input.csv"
 "configs/config_file.yaml" = "configs/test_config_file.yaml"
 ```
-And execute your test run with `kerblam run pipe --profile test`.
+And execute your test run with `kerblam run workflow --profile test`.

 The profiles feature is used so commonly for test data that Kerblam! will
 automatically make a `test` profile for you, swapping all input files in the